 The Kids Are All Right (2010)

 The story revolves around the family of Nic, Jules, Joni, and Laser.
 It is understood and accepted by not only the children but also the community that Nic and Jules are a lesbian couple raising the two children together.
-Joni and Laser call Nic and Jules moms, and the kids go to each of their respective parents for particular problems, much like a child in a traditional family might go to his father for one issue or his mother for another.
+Joni and Laser call Nic and Jules’ moms, and the kids go to each of their respective parents for particular problems, much like a child in a traditional family might go to his father for one issue or his mother for another.
 And just like any child-raising couple, Nic and Jules have unique parenting traits.
 Nic is a doctor, the clear breadwinner of the family, who tries to be stricter with the children and the more controlling half of the partnership, whereas Jules is a bit more laid back, more irresponsible, and far less sure of what she wants in life.
-Early on in the movie, she buys a truck on a whim because she’s decided she would like to pursue one of her money dreams of being a landscaper.
-We can see early on that they make their financial, child-raising, and other decisions together.
-So when Jules buys the truck without consulting Nic, we can see decisions like this, without one partner consulting the other, creating some friction in the relationship.
-The family lives in a middle-class, somewhat affluent suburb of Los Angeles.
-Joni and Laser have a good relationship, and though each has a different birth mother, each of the siblings has two mothers whom they treat and love the same.

 To write any more would be to give the movie away.
 If you are into the dynamics of relationships, particularly the relationships between family members, then this is a movie you will want to see.
 If you keep “waiting for something to happen,” then you might be disappointed.
 It’s not that this movie is without climax, but if you have expectations for what it might be, you might leave them unfulfilled.
-If you can take the film for what it’s worth and become intertwined with the characters, then you will care about what happens to each of them.
+If you can take the film for what it’s worth and become invested in the characters, you will care about what happens to each of them.
 Ultimately, that is what Cholodenko is trying to do.
-All five of these people are good people with good hearts but are not without their imperfections.
+All five of these people are good people with good hearts, but are not without their imperfections.
 Their imperfections and their bonds to each other keep the movie interesting.

 Plot 9.5/10